pediment

 By Bill Kibbel

 Stone foundations, the most common type below buildings built before 1915, seem to frequently be a concern for owners of old homes.
 With their sloping floors and cracked plaster, it's only natural to suspect foundation failure to be the primary cause.
 A brief visual inspection will quickly disclose bulging, bowing, shifting or settlement that may require an experienced mason to repair.
 If there is a crumbly mortar coating, some minor gaps in the joints but the stones appear to be generally where the original builder placed them, then most smart do-it-yourselfers can restore and maintain their home's foundation.
-Stone Foundation

 Stone foundation